chr152/hp-tech-challenge/README.md

 Prerequisites: vagrant 1.8.6 or higher with virtualbox

-*Note*: Tested on ubuntu, expect this to work elsewhere, as its vagrant

-      : The boxes are 32bit
+*Note*: Tested on ubuntu, expect this to work elsewhere, as its vagrant.
+The boxes are 32bit

 ### Start up vagrant environment
 * clone this repo